e-avaalos/cahn-hilliard-2D-spectral/README.md

   year      = {2016},
   volume    = {12},
   pages     = {5905-5914},
-  abstract  = {We numerically study a set of coupled Cahn-Hilliard equations as a means to find morphologies of diblock copolymers in three-dimensional spherical confinement.
-This approach allows us to find a variety of energy minimizers including rings{,} tennis balls{,} Janus balls and multipods among several others.
-Phase diagrams of confined morphologies are presented.
-We modify the size of the interface between microphases to control the number of holes in multipod morphologies.
-Comparison to experimental observation by transmission electron microtomography of multipods in polystyrene-polyisoprene diblock copolymers is also presented.}, doi       = {10.1039/C6SM00429F}, issue     = {27}, publisher = {The Royal Society of Chemistry},
+  doi       = {10.1039/C6SM00429F},
+  issue     = {27},
+  publisher = {The Royal Society of Chemistry},